Summary

 As a candidate for state treasurer in 2004, Casey opposed school vouchers and supported using state funds “to increase the availability of safe, quality and affordable early care and education for families that choose to use these programs”.[43]

 Casey questioned Trump’s nomination of Betsy DeVos for Secretary of Education on the grounds that she and her husband had donated to the Foundation for Individual Rights in Education (FIRE), which seeks to “defend individual rights on college campuses”.
-“Ms. DeVos must fully explain whether she supports the radical view that it should be more difficult for campus sexual-assault victims to receive justice”, Casey said.
-In an op-ed in The Wall Street Journal, FIRE co-founder Harvey Silverglate wrote that “FIRE vigorously defends the free-speech and due-process rights of college students and faculty” and that the organization “is nonpartisan and has defended students and faculty members on the left and right”, making “common cause with politically diverse organizations ranging from the American Civil Liberties Union and the National Association of Criminal Defense Lawyers to The Heritage Foundation, Young Americans for Liberty and the Cato Institute“.[46]
-Casey’s position was challenged in USA Today by Stuart Taylor and KC Johnson, who wrote that, contrary to a letter in which Casey and Senator Patty Murray described campus sexual assault as “affecting millions of college students”, 5,178 campus rapes were reported in 2014.[47]
-Politico ran a prominent piece that echoed Casey’s characterization of FIRE,[48] while National Review and other publications assailed Casey and defended FIRE.[49][50][51][52][53]
+He asked DeVos to “fully explain whether she supports the radical view that it should be more difficult for campus sexual-assault victims to receive justice”.
+In an op-ed in The Wall Street Journal, FIRE co-founder Harvey Silverglate wrote that “FIRE vigorously defends the free-speech and due-process rights of college students and faculty” and that the organization “is nonpartisan and has defended students and faculty members on the left and right”, making “common cause with politically diverse organizations ranging from the American Civil Liberties Union and the National Association of Criminal Defense Lawyers to The Heritage Foundation, Young Americans for Liberty and the Cato Institute“.[44]
+Casey’s position was challenged in USA Today by Stuart Taylor and KC Johnson, who wrote that, contrary to a letter in which Casey and Senator Patty Murray described campus sexual assault as “affecting millions of college students”, 5,178 campus rapes were reported in 2014.[45]
+Politico ran a prominent piece that echoed Casey’s characterization of FIRE,[46] while National Review and other publications assailed Casey and defended FIRE.[47][48][49][50][51]

 Energy and environment